 The Zero Code Renewable Energy Procurement Framework has been adopted into the 2021 International Energy Conservation Code as Appendix CC: Zero Energy Commercial Building Provisions.

 A technical support document is available that describes several potential options for off-site procurement of renewable energy within the context of codes, and presents a process for evaluating and assigning a weight to each procurement method.

 Zero Code Software

-The Zero Code is supported by Energy Calculators that ease the implementation process and reduce errors when applying the prescriptive compliance path.
-An Application Program Interface (API) for the national and international Zero Code version of the software has been developed, enabling the software to be implemented as a website or an application for smartphones and tablets.
+The Zero Code Renewable Energy Procurement Framework is supported by Energy Calculators that ease the implementation process and reduce errors when applying the prescriptive compliance path.
+An Application Program Interface (API) for the national and international versions of the software has been developed, enabling the software to be implemented as a website or an application for smartphones and tablets.
 Ultimately this approach will save years and valuable resources that would otherwise be spent on developing new compliance tools and mechanisms.

 The ZERO Code is an Architecture 2030 initiative.

 Architecture 2030, in offering the ZERO Code, accepts no responsibility or liability for the accuracy of the inputs, assumptions, default values, and results estimated by the ZERO Code Energy Calculator, or for the design and performance of buildings utilizing the ZERO Code.

 If you have questions about the ZERO Code, or if you are a legal jurisdiction that would like support in adopting the ZERO Code, please contact email@example.com.